nogibjj/Leonard_Eshun_Mini_Project_Seven/User Manual.md

 **Table of contents**
 1. How to install the package
-1. The CLI commands
+1. The CLI Commands
+1. CLI Command Examples
-1. How to use the Commands
+1. The functions behind the CLI commands

-## How to install the package
+## 1. How to install the package

 At the command prompt, type:
 ```